pearcej/pearcej.github.io/csc493/r01-project-concept.md

 **Goals:** The primary benefits and goals of the proposed project and how this project is intended to address the need/opportunity just described.

 **Context:** A statement context for the proposed project including a statement of the need or opportunity which your project is intended to address.
-Includng very brief descriptions of existing similar products and their utility and limitations and/or advantages and disadvantages.
+Including very brief descriptions of existing similar products and their utility and limitations and/or advantages and disadvantages.
 (Use hyperlinks

 **Novelty:** The novelty of your solution and/or the enhancements you propose